A witty, rich and surprising history of celebrity by the historical consultant to HORRIBLE HISTORIES'A joyous romp of a book.' GUARDIAN

 A magical mystery tour through the history of celebrity - eye opening, provocative, triumphant.
 Greg Jenner is a suave and generous guide to the glittering, glamorous, often deadly world of celebrity.
 Dead Famous takes you deep into fabulous lives, tells all about price you pay for fame and explores why the world in which we live needs to make a few shining people into icons who thrill us, obsess us and then, finally, we want to tear apart. - Kate Williams, author and historian

 [An] engaging and well-researched book...
 Jenner brings his material to vivid life - OBSERVER

 This is a lively look at history's great and gawped at - and how they reshaped the world around them. - HISTORY REVEALED

 Greg Jenner is a public historian, broadcaster, and author, and an Honorary Research Associate at Royal Holloway, University of London, where he does some occasional teaching.
 He is the Historical Consultant to BBC's Emmy & multiple BAFTA award-winning HORRIBLE HISTORIES, and was a key member of the team on HORRIBLE HISTORIES: THE MOVIE - ROTTEN ROMANS.
-He is the host of the BBC comedy podcast You're Dead To Me!, is a regular voice on BBC Radio 4, and his TV appearances include BBC2's THE GREAT HISTORY QUIZ and INSIDE VERSAILLES.
-His first book A MILLION YEARS IN A DAY was a UK number 1 audiobook bestseller and was translated into nine languages.
+He is the host of the number one BBC comedy podcast YOU'RE DEAD TO ME and the children's version, HOMESCHOOL HISTORY, and is a regular voice on BBC Radio 4.
+His TV appearances include BBC2's THE GREAT HISTORY QUIZ and INSIDE VERSAILLES.
+He has written two previous books - A MILLION YEARS IN A DAY and DEAD FAMOUS: AN UNEXPECTED HISTORY OF CELEBRITY.